nimar/seismic-2d/README.txt

 baseline in ```test.solution```.

-The files ```generate.py``` and ```solve.py``` have only been provided for convenience they shouldn't normally be used.
+The files ```generate.py``` and ```solve.py``` have only been provided for convenience.
+These files shouldn't normally be used.
 However, if you want to check the performance of your model on more than just the provided data you may generate more as needed.
 The sample solver is based loosely on the published greedy algorithm, and may be used as a competitive baseline.

 Authors
 =======